zoisite-rb/zoisite-rb/guides/source/initialization.md

 end
 ```

-The interesting part for a Rails app is the last line, `server.run`.
+The interesting part for a Zoisite app is the last line, `server.run`.
 Here we encounter the `wrapped_app` method again, which this time
 we're going to explore more (even though it was executed before, and
 thus memoized by now).